vnijs/radiant/quant/app/compare_means.md

 > Compare the means of two or more variables or groups in the data

-The compare means t-test is used to compare the mean of a variable for one sample in our data to the mean of the same variable in one, or more, other samples.
-The null hypothesis for the difference between the samples (or groups) is set to zero.
+The compare means t-test is used to compare the mean of a variable in one group to the mean of the same variable in one, or more, other groups.
+The null hypothesis for the difference between the groups in the population is set to zero.
+We test this hypothesis using sample data.

 We can perform either a one-tailed test (i.e., `less than` or `greater than`) or a two-tailed test (see the 'Alternative hypothesis' dropdown).
 We use one-tailed tests to evaluate if the available data provide evidence that the difference in sample means between groups is less than (or greater than ) zero.